 The internal standard should be integrated and of similar abundance to that in the blank.
-Where this does not occur, the associated data will either be rejected or kept with documented justification (for example: a targeted method was using in relation to a Sampling Plan).
+Where this does not occur, the associated data will either be rejected or kept with documented justification (for example: a method from Appendix 2 - Targeted GC/MS Methods was used in relation to a Sampling Plan).
 When a discrepancy in abundance is observed.
 The justification will include what likely caused the discrepancy and why the analyst deemed it acceptable.
 Justification for the use of negative control data is reviewed by another competent analyst.